Amoshb/Final-Year-Project/README.md

 When running the project from scratch or changing the dataset, make sure to review and update the following code sections:

 ### 1. Update MetaTrader 5 Data Collection (`collect_ohlcv_data.py`)
+Set your desired currency pair, timeframe, and date range:
 ```python
 symbol = "EURUSD_cl"
 timeframe = mt5.TIMEFRAME_H1